Quick Start

 An Options object can be passed to Client().
 See configuration examples.

-To begin manipulating data, we must create an identity, and join or create a space.
+To begin manipulating data, use client.spaces.default, or join or create a space.

 See below for react usage, otherwise see the TypeScript Guide.